hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 #### Stochastic jitting Non-uniform sampling
-Explanation of stochastic non-uniform sampling
+Explanation of stochastic non-uniform sampling:

 In stochastic sampling, every point has a finite probability of being hit.
 Stochastic sampling is extremely powerful as applied to the human bodies ocular visual system which is much more sensitive to aliases than noise.
 The human eye contains an array of non-uniformly distributed photoreceptors and this is the reason that the eye does not produce its own aliasing effects.
 Photoreceptor cells in the fovea are tightly packed and the lens acts as an antialiasing filter.
 However in the region outside the fovea, the density is much less and the cells are non-uniformly distributed.
 Different aliasing techniques are suitable for different types of rendering.
 Stochastic sampling is almost associated with ray tracers.